awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 Managed platform updates always perform immutable updates, even when you apply them outside of the maintenance window\.
 If you change the platform version from the **Dashboard**, Elastic Beanstalk applies the update policy that you've chosen for configuration updates\.

 **Warning**
 During managed platform updates with instance replacement enabled, immutable updates, and deployments with immutable updates enabled all instances are replaced\.
-This causes all acculumated [Amazon EC2 Burst Balances](https://docs.aws.amazon.com/AWSEC2/latest/DeveloperGuide/burstable-performance-instances.html) to be lost\.
+This causes all accumulated [Amazon EC2 Burst Balances](https://docs.aws.amazon.com/AWSEC2/latest/DeveloperGuide/burstable-performance-instances.html) to be lost\.

 ## Managing Managed Updates<a name="environment-platform-update-managed-managing"></a>